openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     Status: Available in 1.1

-(b) Data plane components have an interdependence on each other and
-    upgrading a volume typeically invovles upgrading multiple related components at once.
+2. Data plane components have an interdependence on each other and upgrading a volume typeically invovles upgrading multiple related components at once.
 For example upgrading a jiva volume invovles upgrading the target and replica deployments.
 The functionality